frquintero/engramic/readme-glossary.md

     * `consolidated_cards.beacon_list_json` (per-Engram),
     * `beacon_registry` (beacon stats: strength, counts).
   * Assigned via an LLM helper during consolidation: the helper sees the summary, canonical entities, current beacons (on merge), and the entire beacon registry, and returns exactly one beacon—either a single existing one or a single new label (mutually exclusive, never more than one).
-The new beacon is inserted into the registry immediately and attached to the engram; self-beacons (two special primordials) are added separately.
+The new beacon is inserted into the registry immediately and attached to the engram; self beacons from canonicalization are added up front, and primordial anchors are added separately.

 ---